-Far from making life easier for them, it can make things difficult.
-They will be able to slot neatly into pretty well anything they try – but may struggle for years to find the authentic “me”.
+Far from making life easier for them, it can make things more difficult.
+They may be able to slot neatly into pretty well anything they try – but may struggle for years to find the authentic “me”.

-And if you don’t have three high Area of Interest scores, even better – try focussing on the one or two that stand out.
+And if you don’t have three high Area of Interest scores, even better – try focusing on the one or two that stand out.
 You will be playing a riff of your very own in no time at all.